Workspot Cloud Subscription Agreement

 “Purchased Services” means Workspot Services acquired or subscribed by Company or a permitted Affiliate under an Order (other than for Evaluation per Section 2.5).
-Purchased Services include Online Product Services as well as any additional services identified under an Order Form, including Professional Services and Premium Support Services, each as further described in Section 2 of this Agreement.
+Purchased Services include Workspot Cloud Services as well as any additional services identified under an Order Form, including Professional Services and Premium Support Services, each as further described in Section 2 of this Agreement.

 “Service Description” means a description and/or specification of Support Services and/or Workspot Add-On Service offerings made generally available by Workspot to its customers.

-“Subscription Term” means the subscription term for the Online Product Services specified under an Order or the Evaluation Period for Evaluation per Section 2.5.
+“Subscription Term” means the subscription term for the Workspot Cloud Services specified under an Order or the Evaluation Period for Evaluation per Section 2.5.